uva-cs/ugrads.cs/content/pages/capstone.md

 ###How does it work?

 The practicum is a two-course sequence: CS4970 (Capstone Practicum I) and CS4971 (Capstone Practicum II).
 CS4970 is offered every fall (and only during the fall), and counts as one of your five required CS electives.
-CS4971 is offered every spring (and only during the spring), and counts as your capstone requirement.
+CS4971 is offered every spring (and only during the spring), and satisfies the capstone requirement.

-In CS4971 you will complete the project you began in CS4970.
+In CS4971 you will complete the same project that you began in CS4970.
 For this reason, you may only take CS4971 if you took CS4970 the fall of the same academic year (i.e. the immediately preceding fall).

 ###How do I enroll?